KnBrckr/picasa-album-uploader/readme.txt

 This plugin is based on the initial works by [clyang](http://clyang.net/blog/2009/02/06/128 "Picasa2Wordpress Blog Article") and the examples from Google for the [Picasa Button API](http://code.google.com/apis/picasa/docs/button_api.html "Picasa Button API") and [Picasa Web Uploader API](http://code.google.com/apis/picasa/docs/web_uploader.html "Picasa Web Uploader API").

 This is a real plugin that lives in the `wp-content/plugins/` directory and does not require special files to be placed in either your server root or in the `wp-admin/` directory.

-*   Stable tag should indicate the Subversion "tag" of the latest stable version, or "trunk," if you use `/trunk/` for stable.

 == Installation ==